 The same goes for method distribution.
 So, if you expect maybe 80% GETs and 20% POSTs and all of a sudden it’s vice versa from a certain client, that’s also a sign that this is probably not one of your regular customers.
 On top of that, we have some general sanitary checks and safety limits that we employ, that is just looking at the request rates and also how many parallel connections a client opens.
 Most of these regular API clients open one or two connections; Browser sometimes open, I think six is a number that’s in the back of my head, to get several resources at once, but anything that goes significantly above that is a sign of trouble.

-The thing about the vulnerability scanners: is_potential_scanner, where the error rate is higher than you would expect, is_using_many_connections, that just looks at the actual connections without going into the traffic, and something we declare as a heavy poster is if they exceed more POSTs over a certain period of time.
+The thing about the vulnerability scanners: ispotentialscanner, where the error rate is higher than you would expect, isusingmany_connections, that just looks at the actual connections without going into the traffic, and something we declare as a heavy poster is if they exceed more POSTs over a certain period of time.
 We’ve found out that we had to use a different time period for POST requests because lots of vulnerability scanners seem to stretch those out over longer periods of time, I suspect to fly under the radar and not get detected so easily; So, we had to tweak the values there.

-Then, we track all connections coming in in stick tables with these stick counters.
+Then, we track all connections coming in stick tables with these stick counters.
 In the abuse table, they all go in there and then if it’s a POST it also goes into that second table.
 If someone then comes in…well, we need to read that from the bottom a bit because that’s like looking at the time it works from the bottom.
 So, if something matches one of the ACLs, for example if someone is a heavy poster, what that ACL on the page before matches, we respond with a 429, which is the status code for just telling them to slow down, too many requests.
 If it’s a regular client, maybe a person watching this, they have a chance of understanding what’s going on and throttling their requests.

 If someone, however, gets marked, if they really are matched as an abuser—so you see the first one, they are getting marked as banned—so that means we raise a flag for that IP in the stick table—and these are the top two ACLs on that page.
 If someone has already been banned because we have raised the flag earlier and they are using very many connections, we just silently drop that request.
 That is intended to save resources on the load balancer and not to keep all these connections open and be so kind, and also ship them back a nice error response.
 We just silently drop those.
 If they are not using many connections, we at least delay them for a short while with the tarpit feature and then they get a 500 back.
 So, we try to play nice and respond with 429s as long as we can.
 In case we are accidentally matching someone, they have a chance to at least contact us and tell us what’s going on.